 With regard to health, it states that noncommunicable diseases (NCD) have not received sufficient attention from health authorities while cardiovascular diseases have become the main causes of mortality in STP.
-At the same time, by the levels that it has been reaching and due to the associated social risks. consumption of harmful substances has also been a growing concern, particularly alcohol.
+At the same time, by the levels that it has been reaching and due to associated social the risks, the consumption of harmful substances has also been a growing concern, particularly alcohol.
 It states the need for an increased focus of the health system to NCDs and behavioral changes aimed at addressing NCD risk factors without losing sight of combating transmissible diseases which outcomes have been greatly improving.